A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Graph Continued Fractions

 With the concept of graph continued fraction already established, a natural follow up question is the effect of graph operations on a graph continued fraction.
 We consider one of the simplest graph operations there is, that of removing a vertex from the graph.
 Observe that,

-Thus, we are led to consider the expression $\mu(G\setminus i)\mu(G\setminus j)-\mu(G\setminus i,j)\mu(G)$.
-The next lemma, which originally appears in the work \cite{heilmann-lieb}, simplifies this last expression and is one of the main tools in the study of matching polynomials.
+Thus, we are led to consider the expression $\mu(G\setminus i)\mu(G\setminus j)-\mu(G\setminus \{i,j\})\mu(G)$.
+The next lemma, which originally appears in the work~\cite[p.
+213, Thm.
+6.3]{heilmann-lieb}, simplifies this last expression and is one of the main tools in the study of matching polynomials.

-\begin{lem} (Christoffel-Darboux \cite{heilmann-lieb}) Given a graph $G$ and two distinct vertices $i$ and $j$, it holds that
+\begin{lem} (Christoffel-Darboux~\cite{heilmann-lieb}) Given a graph $G$ and two distinct vertices $i$ and $j$, it holds that

-where $[i\to j]$ is the set of paths from $i$ to $j$ and $\lambda_c$ is the product of $-\lambda_e$ over the edges $e$ of the path $c$. \end{lem} \begin{proof} Proof by induction on the number of vertices of the graph, as in \cite{heilmann-lieb}. \end{proof}
+where $[i\to j]$ is the set of paths from $i$ to $j$ and $\lambda_c$ is the product of $-\lambda_e$ over the edges $e$ of the path $c$. \end{lem} \begin{proof} Proof by induction on the number of vertices of the graph, as in the work of Heilmann and Lieb~\cite[p.
+213, Thm.
+6.3]{heilmann-lieb}. \end{proof}

 Observe that, since the edge weights are non-positive, $-\lambda_c$ is non-positive for every path $c$.
-Using Lemma \ref{Christoffel-Darboux} we obtain a simplified formula for the effect of removing a vertex in a graph continued fraction:
+Using Lemma~\ref{Christoffel-Darboux} we obtain a simplified formula for the effect of removing a vertex in a graph continued fraction:

 This generalizes the difference formula for the classical continued fractions.
 It turns out that it is useful to rewrite this last equality as follows.

 \begin{lem} (Contraction) Given a graph $G$ and two distinct vertices $i$ and $j$, it holds that